The Gateway spoke to an employee of a London asset management firm with over 25 years' experience in the industry.

-What do you enjoy about working in asset management?
+What makes working in asset management special?

 There are three things that make this job special.